nfriend/website-3.0/_drafts/2018-05-04-nathan-friend-origins.md

 ... which unfortunately is entirely dependent on the speed of the host's CPU.
 I had to cut most of these loops by a factor of 100 since the brower runs the programs so much slower than the original hardware.

 So, without further ado, here are the most interesting programs, delivered to you through time using the magic JavaScript.
-Click on any of the screenshots to launch the program in a new tab:
+Click on any of the screenshots below to launch the program in a new tab:

 ## SPIRO.BAS

 A precursor to my more modern project [Inspirograph](https://nathanfriend.io/inspirograph), this program creates Spirograph designs based on a few simple configurations.

 Hint: Here's an example configuration to get you started:
 -   Inner wheel size: 52
 -   Outer wheel size: 100
 -   Hole number: 25